luis-soares/aws-template/README.md

 # aws-template
-AWS Files - Cloudformation and others
+# AWS Files - Cloudformation and others
+# Test and Automate deploy with cloud formation